Pensham

-Pensham is a small village located a mile or so from Pershore in Worcestershire, England.
+Pensham is a village located 1.5 mi south-west of Pershore in Worcestershire, England.

 Pensham is surrounded on three sides by a loop of the River Avon, despite the proximity of the river Pensham has no records of ever being flooded.

 Pensham no longer has a pub or shop, but since 2000 there has been a village field after some of the residents raised enough funds to buy a couple of acres of land.
 This has since been planted to provide a wooded area and an orchard area, with an open area between for village functions and sports.
 Pensham is a quiet area to live and any noise that is heard is often a tractor or a dog barking.
 There are many tracks to walk and from time to time ramblers visit the village.